onepub-dev/nginx-le/cli/README.md

 * /etc/nginx/nginx.conf
 * /etc/nginx/custom/defaults.conf

+The `nginx.conf` is the first configuration file that nginx loads which then chains the `default.conf` file which in turn loads our standard `.location` and `.upstream` files.

 If you are happy with the standard configuration you can simply add `.location` and `.upstream`files under `/opt/nginx/include`.